-During the course of a student's career it may be necessary to request a committee, course, or degree change.
-Any petition that requests some change to a student's program must be submitted to the Office of Graduate and Professional Studies' Document Processing Submission System (OGAPS DPSS): https://ogsdpss.tamu.edu/.
+During the course of a student's career, it may be necessary to request a committee, course, or degree change.
+Any petition that requests some change to a student's program must be submitted to the Graduate and Professional School's Document Processing Submissions System (GPS DPSS): https://ogsdpss.tamu.edu/.